2018 Provincial Pheasant

-This upcoming fall will be the fourth season that Alberta Conservation Association (ACA) is administering the Provincial Pheasant Release Program.
+This upcoming fall will be the fifth season Alberta Conservation Association (ACA) is administering the Provincial Pheasant Release Program.

 A 2 p.m. closure on designated pheasant release sites is no longer in effect.